 The Recipe for the World’s Best Potato Rolls

 You think I’m kidding.
 I dare you to find a better recipe!
 Every time I make these people beg for the recipe and say, “These are the best rolls I’ve ever had.”
 I made them for my husband the first time last week and when he bit into one his eyes lit up like a little kid at Christmas!
 He was in love!
 They’re just so unbelievably soft it’s like a cloud!
 A warm, buttery cloud.
 Cloud Rolls.
-I don’t think I’ll be able to handle Thanksgiving this year with these rolls and my Ultimate Pecan Pie Bars.
+I don’t think I’ll be able to handle Thanksgiving this year with these rolls and my Brown Butter Pecan Pie.

 What is a Potato Roll?

 Potato rolls have potato flakes in them!
 I use the Bob’s Red Mill brand of potato flakes because that’s the one I can easily find at Walmart’s and other grocery stores.
 I just get a bag and it lasts me for several batches of these rolls.
 Plus, if you’re ever in a pinch the potato flakes make great instant mashed potatoes!
 But will these rolls taste like potatoes?
 No. They just make the texture extra soft and pillowy.
 They really are dreamy and the perfect dinner roll for Thanksgiving, Christmas or any occasion.
 No bread machine needed!
 Just your oven!

 This is what your workout was for.
 Lather on that butter!
 Okay, they’re great even without the added butter out of the oven but I just prefer it because then I don’t add any butter when I eat them.
 These with jam is heavenly!

 Don’t let yeast breads scare you!
 It’s just another ingredient.
 The only mistake you can really make is making the yeast mixture too hot!
 This will “kill” your yeast so it won’t be able to do its job in rising the rolls.